snac-cooperative/technical-docs/Specifications/Resource Relation.md

 - repo_ic_id is the ic_id of the repository (institution) holding the resource item.

-- res_title is the resource title, from MARC mods/title or EAD unittitle
+- title is the resource title, from MARC mods/title or EAD unittitle

-- res_abstract is the resource abstract, from MARC mods/abstract or EAD abstract
+- abstract is the resource abstract, from MARC mods/abstract or EAD abstract

-- res_extent is the resource extent aka size, from MARC or EAD physdesc/extent (multiple!)
+- extent is the resource extent aka size, from MARC or EAD physdesc/extent (multiple!)

 As noted above, we did not capture the MARC 300 extent, so I will have to parse the original WorldCat records for that data.